Mathématique: Chapter 58

 “So, hypothetically speaking, Beethoven doesn’t differ in nature when compared to Mozart?”

-“Well, like I said, you gotta leave Mozart out of this.
+“Well, like I said, you gotta leave Mozart outta this.
 He’s special.
 But Beethoven isn’t of a different nature than, say, Berlioz.”

 “Maybe don’t articulate your concerns.
-Maybe just move on to the next question.”
+Maybe just move to the next question.”

-“Right then,” Rush said, then reached out with two fingers to prod the other man’s arm.
+“Right then.”
+Rush reached out with two fingers to prod the other man’s arm.
 It was extremely corporeal.

 His rooftop guest gave him an amused look.
 “Pretty forward of you.”